Saturday, July 28, 2012

-On the facing page a full page picture in black and white in which the whole book has been printed and cleverly printed also in faded shades of grey.
+On the facing page a full page picture in black and white in which the whole book has been printed and cleverly printed also in faded shades of gray.
 The 155 lines of script in Berlin 3024 pass quickly and we are on to a breakdown of the characters beginning with the rebel.

-The author talks about the Egyptian book of the dead and it's terms in relation to papyrus 3024.
+The author talks about the Egyptian book of the dead and its terms in relation to papyrus 3024.
 The soul is next and finishing the section with "An Offering to the Temples".

-In this interesting section the author compares the translation of Berlin 3024 by Egyptologists R.O.
+In this interesting section, the author compares the translation of Berlin 3024 by Egyptologists R.O.
 Faulkner next to the translation used in this book as well as dictionary meanings of the hieroglyphs.
 The difference is quite shocking though at some points it is a matter of replacing words that are no longer in the lexicon such as thy, thou and wilt.

 In the "Commentary" section Ms. Reed breaks down papyrus 3024 into a modern interpretation though not written in stone still a very pleasant interpretation at that.
 The author finishes her book with a hieroglyphic transcript of the papyrus.